Skip to content

 Precision: What percentage of your results were actually relevant?
 If you returned 10 results but only 2 were relevant, that's 20% precision.

 With modern LLMs, prioritize recall.
-They're pretty good at ignoring irrelevant stuff.
-With simpler models, precision matters more because they get confused easily.
+They handle irrelevant context well.
+With simpler models, precision matters more due to increased susceptibility to noise.

 Case Studies: Real-World Improvements

-Let me share two examples that show how focusing on retrieval metrics leads to quick wins.
+Two examples demonstrate how focusing on retrieval metrics leads to rapid improvements.

 Case Study 1: Report Generation from Expert Interviews

-A client generates reports from user research interviews.
-Consultants do 15-30 interviews and want AI-generated summaries.
+A consulting firm generates reports from user research interviews.
+Consultants conduct 15-30 interviews per project and need AI-generated summaries that capture all relevant insights.

-Problem: Reports were missing quotes.
+Problem: Reports were missing critical quotes.
 A consultant knew 6 experts said something similar, but the report only cited 3.
-That 50% recall rate killed trust.
+That 50% recall rate destroyed trust.
+Consultants started spending hours manually verifying reports, defeating the automation's purpose.

 Case Study 2: Blueprint Search for Construction

-Solution: We used a vision model to create detailed captions for blueprints, including hypothetical questions users might ask.
+Solution: Used a vision model to create detailed textual captions for blueprints.
+Each caption included:

 Chunk Size Best Practices: